 Tirso de Molina: The Trickster of Seville and the Stone Guest

 Arthur Schnitzler: Casanova's Homecoming

-To analyse critically a selection of representations of Don Juan and Casanova as archetypes of the male seducer in literature, music, and film;
+Analyse critically a selection of representations of Don Juan and Casanova as archetypes of the male seducer in literature, music, and film;

-To gain a systematic understanding of the gender-historical and wider philosophical questions that are at stake in such representations;
+Demonstrate a systematic understanding of the gender-historical and wider philosophical questions that are at stake in such representations;

-To develop detailed understanding of what motivates the creation of these archetypes, such as the projection of male/female anxieties concerning sexuality or conflicting relations between individual and society;
+Demonstrate detailed understanding of what motivates the creation of these archetypes, such as the projection of male/female anxieties concerning sexuality or conflicting relations between individual and society;

-To be able to engage at an advanced critical level with the literary texts, music, and films discussed through close interpretations of these works;
+Engage at an advanced critical level with the literary texts, music, and films discussed through close interpretations of these works;